-This page covers everything you need to know about Premium Energy Holdings, LLC’s proposed Ashokan Pumped Storage Project.
+This page is an archive of our efforts to stop the Premium Energy Holdings, LLC’s proposed Ashokan Pumped Storage Project in March of 2021.
 You can view a PDF of the entire proposal here.

 What’s being proposed?

 Premium Energy Holdings, LLC—a private electric company based in California—is proposing to construct a massive new reservoir, dam, and underground power station to harness the Ashokan Reservoir and its watershed for hydroelectric power.
 The new reservoir is being proposed for one of three locations in Olive, Woodland, or Lanesville, NY (see the maps below for location details)—all of which are populated areas inside of the Catskill park, also known as the Catskill Forest Preserve.